dashed-slug/wallets/readme.txt

 As a new user, you should first read the glossary section of the documentation to familiarize yourself with some basic concepts.
 The troubleshooting section for the main plugin is also found in the documentation.
 The support forum for the main plugin is at [WordPress.org](https://wordpress.org/support/plugin/wallets), but please first read [this notice](https://wordpress.org/support/topic/important-please-read-before-posting-an-issue/) before posting.

-First, understand the tradeoff between setting up a full node or using the cloud wallets.
+First, understand the tradeoff between setting up a full node or using the custodial wallets.

 = Full node =